Paul Knapman

-Paul Knapman DL was Her Majesty's coroner for Westminster (and Inner West London), from 1980 to 2011 (and Deputy Coroner from 1975 to 1980).
+Paul Knapman DL is a retired British coroner.
+He served as Her Majesty's coroner for Westminster (and Inner West London) from 1980 to 2011 (and deputy coroner from 1975 to 1980).
 His responsibility for investigating sudden deaths as an independent judicial officer saw him preside over numerous notable cases.

-He was made a Deputy Lieutenant of Greater London in 2008 and advanced to the representative Deputy Lieutenant for Westminster in 2013.
+He was made a deputy lieutenant of Greater London in 2008 and advanced to the representative deputy lieutenant for Westminster in 2013.

 Early life

 Paul Knapman went to Epsom College, Surrey, King's College London, and St George's Hospital Medical School, London, where he qualified as a doctor – MB, BS (1968).
 He then proceeded to read for the Bar at the Council of Legal Education, and was called to the Bar as a barrister by Gray's Inn in 1972.